chrisimata21/WheatherThere/README.md

 ## How to use

-- Destination Seach Bar
+- Destination Search Bar
   Place city name in search bar and press enter: the weather box will then be populated with a weather forecast for as early as 14 days and a maximum of 100 days into the future.
 - Arrival Search bar
-  Place begining address and ending address into search bar and press enter.
-The app will then give you an appoximate time to you destination
+  Place beginning address and ending address into search bar and press enter.
+The app will then give you an approximate time to you destination

 ## Technologies